Holistische Arts

 The LEEP procedure is not the only option.
 Depending on your situation, there may be alternatives:

-• Escharotic treatment: A non-invasive treatment that specifically removes abnormal cells without leaving scar tissue.
+• Escharotic treatment: A non-invasive treatment that targets and removes abnormal cells without leaving scar tissue.
 Particularly suitable for CIN 1 and early CIN 2, and as a supplement after a LEEP procedure.

 • Immunotherapy: Targeted strengthening of the immune system through supplements, nutrition, and lifestyle adjustments to clear the virus.